Structures preserved by primitive actions of $S_\omega$: Primitive Actions of

 \subsection{The Strong Small Index Property}

 A permutation group $G$ on $X$ has the \emph{strong small index property (SSIP)} if if for every subgroup $H$ of $G$ of countable index there exists a finite $A \subseteq X$ such that $G_A \leq H \leq G_{\{A\}}$ (pointwise and setwise stabilisers of $A$ in $G$, respectively).
+The strong small index property is useful, because it allows one to recover information about a structure directly from its automorphism group, making it a key tool in reconstruction and automorphism-group classification results in model theory and infinite permutation groups.